mohammad19974/react-rx-signals/README.md

 ## Why React RX Signals?

-- **World-Class Performance**: 95% fewer re-renders with enterprise-grade optimizations
+- **Performance**: 95% fewer re-renders with enterprise-grade optimizations
 - **Familiar API**: If you know SolidJS signals, you'll feel right at home
 - **Bulletproof Reliability**: Silent error handling prevents crashes in production
 - **Flexibility**: Built on RxJS - integrate with any reactive stream